cyberbotics/webots/docs/reference/visualshape.md

 Otherwise, the url must specify a relative path.
 Absolute paths are also supported, but not recommended as they are not portable.

-> **Note**: if the collada file starts with `http://` or `https://`, then any implicit textures referenced by this file will also be assumed to be available at an url relative to that of the collada file itself.
+> **Note**: if the url of the file starts with `http://` or `https://`, then any implicit textures referenced by this file will also be assumed to be available at an url relative to it.
 For example, assume a collada file `MyCollada.dae` references a texture `./textures/texture.png` relative to its location, then if the collada file is provided as a remote file of url like:
 *https://raw.githubusercontent.com/cyberbotics/master/meshes/MyCollada.dae*
 it follows that the corresponding texture will be downloaded from: